qiime2/docs/source/tutorials/feature-classifier.rst

    :url: https://data.qiime2.org/2017.4/tutorials/training-feature-classifiers/rep-seqs.qza
    :saveas: rep-seqs.qza

 Next we import these data into QIIME 2 Artifacts.
+Since the Greengenes reference taxonomy file (:file:`85_otu_taxonomy.txt`) is a tab-separated (TSV) file without a header, we must specify ``HeaderlessTSVTaxonomyFormat`` as the *source format* since the default *source format* requires a header.

 .. command-block::